ishlahasyraf/VistaSoftMonitorDemo/README.md

 # VistaSoft Monitor Demo

 This is a demo project for VistaSoft Monitor web application.
-This project is mainly to showcase test automation using Python and Cucumber.
+This project is mainly to showcase test automation using Python and Behave.

 ## Pre-requisites
 - Chromium Browser